 The entrance exam forms only one part of the admission test.
 Students also need to participate in interviews.
 These interviews may be styled as ‘Multiple Mini Interviews’ and assess the candidates’ knowledge and motivation to study.

-Acceptance into Czech medical universities is highly competitive.
-For this reason, universities provide foundation programs to aspiring students to prepare them for entrance exams.
+Acceptance into the top Czech medical universities is highly competitive.
+For this reason, universities provide foundation courses to aspiring students to prepare them for entrance exams.

-These programs are usually five to eight months long.
-Students train in specialized subjects, alongside the Czech language, up to basic-level fluency.
-Enrolling in premedical courses increases the rate of acceptance into medical universities.
+These are termed premedical courses in the Czech Republic and generally span a duration anywhere between 5 to 38 weeks.
+Students train in specialized subjects, alongside the Czech language, to attain basic-level fluency.
+This directly increases the rate of acceptance into medical universities.

 The dentistry studies are completed with a State examination.
 The exam includes practice and theory.
 Students are tested in the following disciplines: